mingjie-wei/IDS706_Data-Engineering_University-Rankings-Exploration/README.md

     - world_rank and publications have the largest range (max: 1,000)

 - This inconsistency has critical implications for subsequent analysis:
     - Direct cross-year comparisons of absolute rankings are not valid, especially across the 2013/2014 boundary.
-All downstream analyses should filter by specific years using conditions like `where year = 2015` and avoid comparing rankings across years without normalization.
+Analyses should filter by specific years using conditions like `where year = 2015` and avoid comparing rankings across years without normalization.
-    - For temporal trend analysis, consider using percentile-based rankings or standardization methods to enable meaningful cross-year comparisons.

 ### Data Distribution

-**1. Top 20 Countries by Number of Universities (2015)**
+**1. Top 20 countries by number of universities (2015)**

 I identify the countries with the most universities in 2015 to analyze geographic representation and coverage patterns.